 - Breeds of Calico Cats

 Calico is not a breed of cat.
-The word “Calico” actually refers to the cat’s coat coloring.
+The word “Calico” actually refers to the cat’s tri color coat pattern.
 Calico cats have patches of three different colors in their coats – white, black and orange.
 The Calico cat is different from the Tortoiseshell cat.
-It has the same colors (white, black and orange), but in the Tortoiseshell cat these colors are swirled together instead of in patches.
+It has the same colors (white, orange, and black), but in the Tortoiseshell cat these colors are swirled together instead of in patches.

 - American Shorthair